ibowditch/userdocs/server.md

 You can view the details of any event in the calendar just by clicking on it.

-In general you will see a view like this:
+In general, you will see a view like this:

 :::{figure-md} ev-read-view
 :class: myclass